MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-teams-collaboration.md

 > [!NOTE]
 > In public preview, AI suggestions for contacts is available only when users open an active case record.

-## How AI suggestions works
+## How AI suggested contacts works

 The suggestions capability uses AI to suggest contacts who might help agents to resolve an active case based on similar cases the contacts have worked on.
-Some of the factors related to the experience and proficiency to resolve the similar cases include the following:
+It uses similar case suggestions to find similar cases, then identifies best contacts based on a few factors related to the experience and proficiency to resolve the similar cases, including the following:

 - Number of similar cases the suggested contacts have resolved.
 More similar cases are resolved might indicate that the contacts have more experience in resolving the cases.